-- Protection of the predominantly low density residential environment. - Provision for visitor accommodation. - Enhancement of views where practicable. - The loss of amenity values as experienced from public spaces and neighbouring properties as a result of large scale developments. - The potential loss of public access to the lakeshore resulting from development adjacent to the lake.
+- Protection of the predominantly low density residential environment. ٠ - Provision for visitor accommodation. • - Enhancement of views where practicable. - ٠ The loss of amenity values as experienced from public spaces and neighbouring properties as a result of large scale developments. - The potential loss of public access to the lakeshore resulting from • development adjacent to the lake.
 Relationship of development and enhancement of access to the lakeshore. - The potential adverse effects that non-residential activities may have on residential activities through increased traffic and noise and decreased visual amenity.
-Minimising the adverse impact and extent of non residential activities in residential areas. - Opportunities for increasing the sizes and mix of units within residential and visitor accommodation to provide for a variety of living environments and for flexible future re-use. - Opportunities for improved sunlight admission. - Minimise the impact of the State Highway and the airport on adjoining and surrounding residential areas. - Access to Frankton Road for new development.
+Minimising the adverse impact and extent of non residential activities in residential areas.